vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 ### Definitions

-- **Ownership Permission**: By default, the owner has all permissions to the resource.
+- **Ownership Permission**: By default, the owner has all permissions on the resource.
 - **Public or Private Permission**: By default, the resource is private, only the owner can access the resource.
 If a resource is public, anyone can access it.
 - **Shared Permission**: These permissions are managed by the permission module.
 It usually manages who has permission for which resources.